haripo/HoppingGA/README.md

 ## Genetic Algorithm

 A gene is implemented as an integer array.
-Its (2*n)-th element represents stretch speed of the model's arm, and (2*n+1)-th element represents stretch speed of him/her leg.
+Its (2n)-th element represents stretch speed of the model's arm, and (2n+1)-th element represents stretch speed of him/her leg.
-I defined fitness as (how long the model stands + how far the model moves).
+I defined fitness as how long the model stands + how far the model moves.

  | gene length      | 300          |
  | crossover rate   | 0.6          |